vohtaski/shindig-moodle-mod/readme.md

     aKey=/shindig/gadgets/proxy?container=default&amp;url=
     shindig.port=8080

+Change the url of your moodle installation

+    # Change MOODLE_URL to your own url
+    public static final String MOODLE_URL = "http://iamac71.epfl.ch/moodle";

 Change column name in person.db file.
 Only, if you do not use standard moodle prefix for tables "mdl_"